NorDataNet/metsis-deploy/metsis-drupal/README.md

 # Drupal7

-This container is used to set-up a demo istance of DRUPAL-7 which can use the available PostgreSQL container for its installation.
+This container is used to set-up a demo instance of DRUPAL-7 which can use the available PostgreSQL container for its installation.
 The service by default will use the following database settings:

 ```bash